Environmental psychology in healthy buildings interiors — biofilico wellness interiors

 • visual privacy, in order to complete internal practices such as prayers, meditation or a power nap :)

-The role of other people in environmental psychology
+The role of environmental psychologists in environmental psychology

 This also applies to studying interpersonal relationships with environment taken into consideration.
 Looking into things like privacy, personal space, and having a sense of ownership for a space while also keeping in mind questions like: “how can people learn to better navigate the environment they are in,” and “why are certain environments preferred over others?”